pierre-pretorius/nebulex/usage-rules/nebulex.md

 ### Adapter Pattern

-- All adapters MUST implement the `Nebulex.Adapter` behaviour
+- All adapters MUST implement the `Nebulex.Adapter` behaviour.
-- Adapters MUST implement `c:init/1` returning `{:ok, child_spec, adapter_meta}`
+- Adapters MUST implement `c:init/1` returning
+  `{:ok, child_spec, adapter_meta}`.
-- Adapter functions MUST return `{:ok, value}` or `{:error, reason}` tuples
+- Adapter functions MUST return `{:ok, value}` or `{:error, reason}` tuples.
-- Use `wrap_error/2` from `Nebulex.Utils` to wrap errors consistently
+- Use `wrap_error/2` from `Nebulex.Utils` to wrap errors consistently.
 - Implement optional behaviours as needed: `Nebulex.Adapter.KV`, `Nebulex.Adapter.Queryable`, etc.
-- Leverage `use Nebulex.Adapter.Transaction` and similar modules for default implementations
+- Leverage `use Nebulex.Adapter.Transaction` and similar modules for default implementations.

 ### Command Pattern

-- Use `defcommand/2` macro from `Nebulex.Adapter` to build public command wrappers
+- Use `defcommand/2` macro from `Nebulex.Adapter` to build public command wrappers.
-- Use `defcommandp/2` for private command wrappers
+- Use `defcommandp/2` for private command wrappers.
-- Command functions automatically handle telemetry, metadata, and error wrapping
+- Command functions automatically handle telemetry, metadata, and error wrapping.
-- The first parameter to commands should always be `name` (the cache name or PID)
+- The first parameter to commands should always be `name` (the cache name or PID).
-- The last parameter should always be `opts` (keyword list)
+- The last parameter should always be `opts` (keyword list).

 **Example**: